 In either instance, if you are fired for causes not specified in company policies or your contract, you may have a legal claim against your employer for breach of contract.

-Against public policy: It is a wrongful termination when the termination violates an explicit and well-established policy of the State.
+Against public policy: It is a wrongful termination when the termination violates an explicit and well-established policy of the state.
 Thus, an employee cannot be fired for filing a worker’s compensation claim or for refusing to break the law at the instruction of the employer.

-Covenant of good faith exception: Specific circumstances such as long years of employment and satisfactory service can create an implied covenant of good faith and fair dealing which can prevent an employer from terminating at will.
+Covenant of good faith exception: Specific circumstances such as long years of employment and satisfactory service can create an implied covenant of good faith and fair dealing, which can prevent an employer from terminating at will.

-At-will employees also have rights and cannot be fired for illegal reasons such as job discrimination and in retaliation for exercising employee rights.
+At-will employees also have rights and cannot be fired for illegal reasons such as job discrimination and retaliation for exercising employee rights.
 If your employment has been terminated recently and under questionable circumstances, your California employment lawyer can determine whether you have been wrongfully terminated.